Face the Music (Electric Light Orchestra album): Overview

 By January 1975, bass player Mike de Albuquerque and cellist Mike Edwards had left the band during the Eldorado recording sessions and subsequent tour, respectively.
 Bass player Kelly Groucutt and classically trained cellist Melvyn Gale joined the band as their replacements.
-Following the conclusion of the European leg of the Eldorado tour, the band began recording the new album at Musicland Studios in Munich, Germany.
+Following the conclusion of the European leg of the Eldorado tour, the band began recording the new album at Musicland Studios in Munich, West Germany.
 ELO had frequently opened for Deep Purple on the initial North American leg of the Eldorado tour, and Deep Purple had recommended Musicland to ELO.
 This was the first time ELO recorded at Musicland; the band would later return to record most of their future albums here, owing to frontman Jeff Lynne's great fondness for it and to his good working relationship with sound engineer Mack.

 Lynne, also the band's sole songwriter, wanted to move towards more tunes that would be memorable, rather than the progressive rock style of the group's first three albums and the symphonic sound of Eldorado.
 New elements were added to devise a satisfying but more complex sound, such as female backing vocalists (Ellie Greenwich, Susan Collins, Nancy O'Neill and Margaret Raymond), a choir, and having the band's string trio of Mik Kaminski, Hugh McDowell and Melvyn Gale mixed into the backing 30-piece string section while also allowing them to perform some of the solos on the records.
 Lynne was the lead vocalist for the vast majority of the songs, although Kelly Groucutt sang lead vocals on "Poker" and (alternating with Lynne) on "Nightrider", giving the tracks a dynamic sound.
 The backing orchestra was taped separately from the band's initial sessions, being recorded instead at De Lane Lea Studios in London, England.

 The back cover of the record sleeve shows the members of the band with their faces pressed against a glass panel, supposedly watching the "electrocution" depicted on the front cover.
 Richard Tandy is looking away, because he disliked the idea and did not wish to participate.

 The new lineup introduced for this album became a stabilized and iconic one for the band's next 5 years and has been called by ELO fans the "classic line-up".